 The classics tend to be classics for a reason.
-Weather worn history, generations of passion and an unwavering dedication to quality has shaped the classic regions of the wine world.
+Weather-worn history, generations of passion and an unwavering dedication to quality have shaped the classic regions of the wine world.
 Few countries embody this quite like the French.
-'Burgundy', 'The Rhone', 'Sancerre'; names like these are synonymous with pure class.
+'Burgundy', 'Rhone', and 'Champagne'; names like these are synonymous with pure class.

 For us, the best thing about classic French wines is the new generations who've started to take the reigns of history.
 Exciting, young, dynamic winemakers bringing their own interpretation to the classics we all know and love.

 A delicious, moreish rosé that instantly transports you to the shores of the Mediterranean sea; a stone's throw from where Domaine des Lauriers grow their vines in the south of France.
 The grapes here are picked at night to preserve their freshness and see only a light pressing to maintain its light body.

 1 x Domaine Lacour, 'Le Mondelot' Bourgogne Rouge, 2020

 This Bourgogne Rouge is a fabulous Pinot Noir, with all the hallmarks of delicious Burgundy minus the hefty price tag.
 A very approachable, lighter red with notes of juicy red fruit and plum, with crunchy cherry and graphite.

 1 x Domaine Montirius, Vacqueyras 'Le Village', Rhone 2020

 This expressive blend of Grenache and Syrah is driven by bright, vibrant red fruit.
 It is youthful and fresh, designed to be drunk younger to preserve its fabulous aromas of red cherry, cranberry and violet, with a long, silky finish.